Lodi, California: Economy

 Early industries in Lodi included a sawmill, flour mill, vineyards, orchards, and cattle ranching.

-The Lodi Land and Lumber Company sawmill was built on the south bank of the Mokelumne River in 1877, and relied on logs floated down from the Sierras during the rainy season.
-The mill was powered by a steam engine, and had a capacity of 40000 board feet per day.
+The Lodi Land and Lumber Company sawmill was built on the south bank of the Mokelumne River in 1877, and relied on logs floated down from the Sierra during the rainy season.
+The mill was powered by a steam engine and had a capacity of 40000 board feet per day.